objectcomputing/mFAST/ReadMe.md

 ### Release Notes

-* \[01/18/2014\] Added preliminary FAST 1.2 named enum and boolean type support.
-Anonymous enum, set, bit group and timestamp types are not implemented yet.
+* \[01/18/2014\] Added preliminary FAST 1.2 enum and boolean type support.
+Set, bit group and timestamp types are not implemented yet.
 * \[01/12/2014\] Generating `omit_fieldName()` for optional fields in generated group/template classes, `field_mref::as_absent()` member function are removed.